francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 ### Correlated Incoming Linguistic Features

 <!-- Text reviewed -->
 The tables below show the most correlated incoming features for each of the delta features.
-The incoming feature `frac_upper`, which corresponds to the proportion of capital letters in the incoming text, seems to be correlated with the most delta features, such as `delta_num_long_sentences` and `delta_frac_specials` (the proportion of special characters in the text).

 #### Analysis on the Body of the Posts